 Budget Cold Weather Clothing

 Dressing for seriously cold weather without buying expensive clothing.
 This page assumes you will be spending extended periods outdoors in the coldest weather and are not so concerned with fashion, for hunting, ice fishing, snow-mobiling, snow shoveling or just enjoying the winter.

 This is the US page | Go to UK page

 ECWCS - Extended Cold Weather Clothing System.
 Developed by the US army as a system of protective cold weather clothing based on layering for versatility and changing conditions.
-A result is that there are a lot of ECWCS items available as surplus or used for those looking to buy warm layers without breaking the bank.
+A result is that there are a lot of ECWCS items available as surplus available for those looking to buy warm layers without breaking the bank.
 Generation 3 or III is the latest, used since 2007, there are 7 "levels" some of which are alternatives rather than additional layers.